Connects: Anchorage to Fairbanks, AK

 A 147.1 F 214.9 South end of Medal of Honor Loop to Alaska Veterans Memorial/POW–MIA rest area; picnic area, toilets, viewing scopes, visitor information center.
-The Veterans Memorial (pictured at right) consists of a semicircle of 5 concrete panels representing branches of the armed services.
+The Veterans Memorial (pictured below) consists of a semicircle of 5 concrete panels representing branches of the armed services.

 A 162.6 F 199.4 Denali View North Campground (Denali State Park).

 A 174 F 188 Hurricane Gulch Bridge.

 A 185.6 F 176.4 East Fork Chulitna Wayside; camping.